 Keenan Stears

-I am a wildlife ecologist who strives to understand the mechanisms that explain large mammal habitat use and their distributions across multiple spatial scales.
-Globally, anthropogenic impacts are transforming environments and ecosystems, endangering wildlife species, communities and ecosystems, and have escalated human-wildlife conflicts.
-Thus, much of my research program focuses on how local and global changes, resulting from anthropogenic causes, influence large mammals and how these changes may be mitigated by management.
+I am a wildlife ecologist who strives to understand the mechanisms that explain wildlife habitat use and their distributions across multiple spatial scales.
+Globally, anthropogenic and climate-driven impacts are transforming environments and ecosystems, endangering wildlife species, communities and ecosystems, and have escalated human-wildlife conflicts.
+Thus, much of my research program focuses on how local and global changes, resulting from anthropogenic and climate-driven causes, influence wildlife species and how these changes may be mitigated by management.
+My current research aims to understand how disturbance-driven changes in behavior affect multiple levels of ecological organization, scaling from individuals to their populations, communities, and ecosystems.